Rameshk84/CodeX-Energy-Drink-Project-/README.md

 By implementing these recommendations, CodeX can effectively grow its brand, improve sales, and capture a significant share of the market.

+What I Learned 🌱
+Working on the CodeX project, I gained insights into diverse marketing strategies and their impact on customer engagement, brand awareness, and growth.
+I connected SQL database to Power BI, ensuring validated data, and offered enhanced marketing strategies for informed decision-making.

 Note: I Made this project With the help of codeBasics YT channel they started Resume project Challenge
 Gatherd there data,business Questions and made this project